cam-ctu/cctu/README.md

 ## Installation

-You can install the github version of cctu with:
+You can install the GitHub version of cctu with:

 ``` r
 install.packages("devtools")